 * Find the monthly reports to the Committee here.

-* A cumulative list of town planning applications relevant to 3053 can be found here
+* Summary of Edited town planning applications relevant to 3053 can be found here

 The Planning Committee meets monthly to review town planning applications relevant to postcode 3053, and to decide whether or not the CRA should lodge objections.
 Generally objections relate to non–compliance, erosion of amenity, height, heritage, Design Overlay.
 When required, the committee writes formal objections and prepares briefs for CRA submissions to VCAT.